 Now, how this ties into the story of Jesus’ death, the first day of Matza was a festival Sabbath day!
 That’s right, Friday Aviv 15th was a Sabbath day, but it was a festival Sabbath day.
 It had some of the same requirements as the 7th Day Sabbath, especially when it came to handling a dead body.
 Handling a day body was prohibited on any kind of Sabbath.
 That is why the Gospels tells us that there was a frenzy to get Jesus buried before dark, once the day changed from Pesach (a regular day) to the 1st day of Matza, they could not handle a dead body.

 Aviv 15th was an uneventful day; it was Friday, the festival Sabbath signifying the beginning of Matza.
 The day ends at sundown and becomes Saturday, Aviv 16th.
 This is the regular weekly 7th day Sabbath.
-For the past several centuries First Fruits has been celebrated on Aviv 16th (as a permanent tradition), in fact, it was only the Rabbis (who were Pharisees) who long ago ordered it done this way, as opposed to the way it was done in Jesus’ day.
+For the past several centuries First Fruits has been celebrated on Aviv 16th (as a permanent tradition), in fact, it was only the Rabbis (who were Pharisees) who long ago ordered it to be done this way, as opposed to the way it was done in Jesus’ day.
 And, this change occurred after the Temple was destroyed in 70 A.D. when the priesthood became defunct.
-Remember, the Sadducees were the High Priests, so with the end of the Temple and the priesthood — the Sadducees — lost much of their control over the issue of rituals and traditions.
-Now, the Pharisees got their way and they decided that rather than First Fruits moving around on the calendar, it would always be on Aviv 16th that First Fruits would be celebrated.
+Remember, the Sadducees were the High Priests, so with the end of the Temple and the priesthood — the Sadducees — lost much of their control over the issue of rituals and traditions (which is why they are Sad U See. lol).
+Now, the Pharisees got their way and they decided that rather than First Fruits moving around on the calendar, First Fruits would always be on Aviv 16th.

 Let me say again: in Jesus’ day, First Fruits was the day after the 7th day Sabbath no matter what the calendar date.
 So in Jesus’ era, First Fruits was always the first day of the week (Sunday in our modern terminology).